fricciardi/datetime2/docs/index.rst

 .. attribute:: Time.correction

    A correction to the time of the day, in order to indicate a location and/or daylight saving time.
-In version 0.5, correction is not implemented, although the supports it.
+In version 0.6, correction is not implemented, although the class accepts it.

 :class:`Time` has one instance method: